Astride08/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 8-firstdelete delete the file betty in /tmp/my-first-directory.
 File 9-firstdirdeletion delete the directory my-first-directory in /tmp directory.
 File 10-back changes the working directory to the previous one.
+File 11-lists  lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.